 Official White House Response to Make Unlocking Cell Phones Legal.
 It's Time to Legalize Cell Phone Unlocking

 By R. David Edelman, Senior Advisor for Internet, Innovation, & Privacy

-which are increasingly similar to smart phones.
+increasingly similar to smart phones.
 And if you have paid for your mobile device, and aren't bound by a service agreement or other obligation, you should be able to use it on another network.
-It's common sense, crucial for
+It's common sense, crucial for protecting consumer